 'The liberty of the peasants and workers is theirs and may not be impinged upon.
 It is up to the peasants and workers themselves to act, to organise, to come to some arrangement among themselves in every facet of their lives, as they themselves perceive and wish... (...).
 The Makhnovists can only help them by offering them this or that advice or counsel. (...)
 But in no circumstances can they govern them, nor do they wish to.'

-When later, in autumn 1920, Makhno's men were induced to enter into-on an equal footing-an ephemeral accord with the Bolshevik authorities, they were insistent that the following rider be adopted:
+When later, in autumn 1920, Makhno's men were induced to enter into-on an equal footing-an ephemeral accord with the coal and other necessary raw materials at all, or were only receiving them very belatedly.